open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 Using these components for our internal telemetry, we observe compression factors in the range of 15x to 30x of uncompressed size (15 to 30 times smaller).
-In a side-by-side comparison between OpenTelemetry Protocol (“OTLP”) and OpenTelemetry Protocol with Apache Arrow (“OTAP”) for similarly configured traces pipelines, we observe 30% improvement in compression.
-Although this study specifically focused on traces data, we have observed results for logs and metrics signals in production settings too, where OTAP users can expect 50% to 70% improvement relative to OTLP for similar pipeline configurations.
+In a side-by-side comparison between OpenTelemetry Protocol (“OTLP”) and OpenTelemetry Protocol with Apache Arrow for similarly configured traces pipelines, we observe 30% improvement in compression.
+Although this study specifically focused on traces data, we have observed results for logs and metrics signals in production settings too, where OTel-Arrow users can expect 50% to 70% improvement relative to OTLP for similar pipeline configurations.

 With our previous experimental results now validated in production, the